 Hey, I’m Shanelle.
 I'm a social impact communications pro and I care about using stories and narratives to shape the world around me.
 For more than ten years, I’ve helped social justice activists, organizations, and campaigns inspire action through storytelling and communications.
 From the Sierra Club, to the ACLU, to the Black Lives Matter Global Network, I’ve worked alongside political influencers and changemakers to make sense of today’s most pressing issues and to harness grassroots power for good.
 Learn more.

 Culture Hack Live, somerset,england

 In June, I traveled to Somerset, England to learn from a group of activists, organizers, linguists, artists, and global strategists who care about using stories and narratives to redistribute power around the world.
 I learned a lot.
 Mostly, I leaned I have a lot more to learn about different ways of knowing if I am going to contribute meaningfully to power redistribution.
 I met some super smart people like Jason Hickel, an anthropologist and lecturer at the London School of Economics whose research is pointing out the inherent tension between economic development and the ecology of our planet.
 I also learned about network theory and Circles, an electronic cryptocurrency with the aim to create and distribute a globally accessible Universal Basic Income.
-Read more about my time in England and about these dope global strategists who are making moves.
+Click play on the video to learn more about my time in England and about these dope global strategists who are making moves.